thibaultduponchelle/archic/README.md

 # lsd

-You can play with this stupid tool just with:
+You can play with this stupid tool for instance with:
 ```
 lsd `man man`
 ```